mcrespoae/tempit/README.md

 ### Encapsulating the recursive function

-The recommended option is to encapsulate the recursive function within another function then, decorate and call the parent function.
+The recommended option is to encapsulate the recursive function within another function and then, decorate and call the parent function.
 Here's an example:

 ```python
 @tempit